mirnovov/heraldtron/README.md

 To connect to your bot account, initialise a `.env` file containing your `DISCORD_TOKEN` in the `ht` directory.

-Then using the standard Python package initialisation method (of course, use `python3` if there is an overlapping python2 install):
+Then use the standard Python package initialisation method (of course, use `python3` if there is an overlapping python2 install):

 ```
 cd path/to/heraldtron